samin9796/gro-tts/README.md

 # Speech Synthesis for Gronings

-In this project, we implement several state-of-the-art Text-to-Speech (TTS) architectures for Gronings, a Low Saxon language spoken in the province of Groningen and around the Groningen border in Drenthe and Friesland in the Netherlands.
+In this project, we implement several state-of-the-art Text-to-Speech (TTS) architectures for Gronings, a Low Saxon language spoken in the province of Groningen and around the Groningen border in Drenthe and Friesland in the Netherlands.[^1]

 To build TTS systems for Gronings, [ESPnet2](https://github.com/espnet/espnet), a speech processing toolkit has been utilized.
 The setup configuration and installation steps that have been followed based on the original [documentation](https://espnet.github.io/espnet/installation.html) to develop the TTS systems are documented below.